xai-foundation/sentry/infrastructure/smart-contracts/TestCases.md

 Tests for new functionality should have new files/folders created and then those test functions should be called from the main Fixture.mjs file.

+# Adding Contracts

+When a contract is added , you will need to update the Fixture.mjs file to include the deployment of your new contract.
+You should also add it to the return object at the end of the file so that it may be consumed in other test files.

+# Upgrading Contracts

+When a contract is upgraded, you will need to update the Fixture.mjs file to include the upgrade of your new contract.
+You should also update the return object at the end of the file for the new upgraded contract so that it may be consumed in the other test files.

 ## Test Considerations

 Tests that require challenge submissions/assertions/claims have a few special considerations that need to be accounted for.